Blog Submission Guidelines

 My Story – If you are sharing something about your journey, such as your diagnosis, your treatment, how you have learned to adjust your lifestyle to live better with illness, how you have changed your relationships since diagnosis, etc. These articles may be more focused on YOU than others.
 Don’t forget however, to still make the title interesting and explain the benefit to the reader.
 (More on title writing is below.)
 The acroynm many writers try to remember when writing is that people ask WIIFM–What’s in it for me?
 How can your story be an encouragement to someone else?

-Your Visible Hope Blogs – Are you taking our challenge and snapping photos of what gives you hope?
+Your I CHOOSE Blogs – Are you taking our challenge and snapping photos of what you choose?
 This is a great opportunity to share some photos on your own blog that share why the little things give you hope and then share the link to your blog here.

 Your Blogs for the Cause – If you are blogging about anything pertaining to living with an invisible illness, this is the place for that blog.
 It can be about looking good when not feeling so hot, or about how you plan to participate in the week itself.
 Share about an experience you had parking in a “blue spot” or how friends are trying to understand your pain, but still not quite getting it and how that makes you feel.
 We’d love to hear what is on your mind.

 When asked for the URL, please input the entire URL of the actual blog post you are submitting.